grandview overlook

 12. Long Point Trail

 The trailhead is located near the Kaymoor Miners Trailhead, near Fayetteville.
-This is one of the most popular hikes in the park but there is a large parking lot so you shouldn’t have too much trouble finding a space.
+This is one of the more popular hikes in the park but there is a large parking lot so you shouldn’t have too much trouble finding a space.

 13. Whitewater Rafting